 The University's mission statement reads, "The University is committed to the development of each student to become a productive and responsible citizen."
-For many students, this citizenship means donating their time to others through community service activities.
+For many students, this citizenship means serving others.

-Best Buddies creates opportunities for one-to-one friendships by matching student volunteers with persons with intellectual and developmental disabilities.
+The mission of Best Buddies is to establish a global volunteer movement that creates opportunities for one-to-one friendships, integrated employment, and leadership development for people with intellectual and developmental disabilities (IDD).
+They do this by matching student volunteers in mutually enriching friendships with persons with intellectual and developmental disabilities.

 Relay for Life